CalebBell/thermo/README.rst

 If you have an installation of Python with pip, simple install it with:

     $ pip install thermo

+Alternatively, if you are using `conda <https://conda.io/en/latest/>`_ as your package management, you can simply install thermo in your environment from `conda-forge <https://conda-forge.org/>`_ channel with:

+    $ conda install -c conda-forge thermo

 To get the git version, run: